 With this larger space and the addition of those authentic and charming structures that many people both from the area and from far away love to visit, however, comes an increased need for donations to help to keep the buildings in good condition and to restore display pieces so that they represent the history in a positive way.

-Now that the original generation of the pioneers of Pennington County are no longer with us, to tell us their stories first-hand, it is even more crucial that we protect and preserve the items left by them to show how they lived their lives and interpret the use of these items accurately.
+Now that the original generation of the pioneers of Pennington County is no longer with us, to tell us their stories first-hand, it is even more crucial that we protect and preserve the items left by them to show how they lived their lives and interpret the use of these items accurately.

 Many people probably believe that because the Society is called the “Pennington County Historical Society”, it is under the care and authority of Pennington County.
 This is not the case.
 The Society is an independent non-profit organization, which, in fact, does receive a stipend from the County and also grounds maintenance service from the City’s Park and Recreation Department.
 However these funds do not fully cover the costs of maintaining the buildings or for staffing the Museum.

 There are several ways of supporting these ongoing activities to preserve community history.
 The purchase of a membership can be the basis of annual fundraising and gives the member a number of benefits.
 Please check out the Membership page on this site for more information on what you can get in exchange for supporting the Society.

 Many donations of artifacts and photographs each year are presented (or loaned) to the Museum so that others can enjoy them, too.
 You do not have to be a member of the Society to donate items, but, of course, we hope that you will join.
 This can expedite the process of bringing an item in to donate.
 It is, of course, a good idea to phone or visit the Museum and speak with the staff about how (and whether) the Museum can use the donation you have in mind.